Joshfairhead/ResourceSite/site/resources/what/1_dataIntegrity/ledger.md

 ### Delegated Proof-of-stake

-dPos networks are essentially the same as PoS networks with a major variaton; token holders select a limited validator set which improves performance and scalability.
-Think of it like PoS ran by shareholders.
+dPos networks are essentially the same as PoS networks with one major variaton; token holders select a limited validator set which improves performance and scalability - think of it like PoS ran by shareholders.

+Due to this tweak dPoS architecture tends to be more dynamic than other designs.
+Token holders delegate their stake to validators, who then act network fiduciaries on by considering, curating and voting on technical proposals submitted to the networks treasury.